Avoid Troubled Teen Industry RTCs Wildflower Mountain Ranch, Example

 There is another nonprofit watchdog we highly recommend that you check on any residential treatment centers you are considering at as well, I call these two sites a parents “belt & suspenders” to help avoid the dangers in this industry.

-Breaking Code Silence is their name and they can be found at: https://www.breakingcodesilence.org
+Breaking Code Silence at: https://www.breakingcodesilence.org

 Survivor Testimonies: A Glimpse into the Abyss